 While in the Summer Bridge Program:

-Q- Will the student have access to the internet?
+Q- Is access to the internet required?

 Q- What classes will the student take?

 A- Students are placed in General Education courses based upon their academic needs.
 All courses will go towards your graduation requirements.

 Q- How many units will the student earn?

 A- Students may earn up to 7 units.
 When applying for Summer Bridge, indicate there whether you want to take either 4 or 7 units during the summer program.

 Q- What about my books for my summer classes?

 A- EOP will pay for the books needed for Summer Bridge classes.